Intrinsic Robotic Introspection: Learning Internal States From Neuron Activations: INTRODUCTION

 In this paper, we investigate how to create artificial internal states and use them for training a deep reinforcement learning (DRL) agent carrying out a manipulation task.
+That is, the robot perceives its internal states which arise after observing the environment state.
+The robot is therefore self-observing its internal states.
 For this, we use Pore's \textit{et al.} Behaviour Based Reinforcement Learning (BBRL) architecture \cite{bbrl}, Fig. \ref{fig:bbrl}, in which BBRL is used to train a robot to pick up a block in random positions while achieving data-efficiency, i.e. BBRL requires less expert demonstrations to complete a task with respect to the state of the art.
-Our approach (Fig. \ref{fig:approach}) consists of extracting internal states via a Variational Autoencoder (VAE) to learn a latent space which encodes the neuron activations of the feature extraction component in BBRL.
+Our approach, Fig. \ref{fig:approach}, consists of extracting internal states via a Variational Autoencoder (VAE) to learn a latent space which encodes the neuron activations of the feature extraction component in BBRL.
 We then proceed to use the learnt VAE latent space in different ways to investigate how to use the neural network's internal states.
 We also carry out a series of noise experiments to evaluate the robustness of a learnt internal state during task learning.

 Our results show that the use of internal states while training BBRL increases the success of completing the task by $3.6\%$ and reduces training convergence by around $1000$ episodes.
 We also observe an improvement in the state values of the critic value function.
-The contributions of this paper are thus twofold: (1) we propose a framework that extracts and learns internal states of artificial neural networks from low-level neuron activations and (2) demonstrate that these internal states improve the performance of BBRL.
+The contributions of this paper are thus twofold:

+\begin{enumerate} \item we propose a framework that extracts and learns internal states of artificial neural networks from low-level neuron activations; and, \item demonstrate that these internal states improve the performance of BBRL. \end{enumerate}

 Our code is available at \url{https://github.com/cvas-ug/bbrl-introspection}.
+The structure of the paper is as follows: Section \ref{sec:background} provides background information of what introspection is motivating the idea behind internal states and discusses other approaches that investigated robotic introspection.
+Section \ref{sec:mats} briefly describes the architecture we base our approach on and provides an overview of how we approached the implementation of introspection in a DRL setting.
+Section \ref{sec:experiments} describes the experiments we performed and presents our findings.
+We finally summarise our work in Section \ref{sec:conclusion} and provide directions for future work.